of2/clusterBMA/README.md

     Hmisc,
     pheatmap

-If you have not previously installed miniconda, please run:
+If you have not previously installed `miniconda`, please run:

 ```
 reticulate::install_miniconda()